Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 #### COMP Distributed Per Block (Single Market)

 The Comptroller contract has a mapping called compSpeeds.
-It maps cToken addresses to an integer of each market’s COMP distribution per Ethereum block.
+It maps jToken addresses to an integer of each market’s COMP distribution per Ethereum block.
 The integer indicates the rate at which the protocol distributes COMP to markets’ suppliers or borrowers.
 The value is the amount of COMP (in wei), per block, allocated for the market.
 Note that not every market has COMP distributed to its participants (see Market Metadata).

 The speed indicates how much COMP goes to the suppliers or the borrowers, so doubling this number shows how much COMP goes to market suppliers and borrowers combined.
 The code examples implement reading the amount of COMP distributed, per Ethereum block, to a single market.